lixuanxian/generator-jumpstart-static/Readme.md

 Contains "the files you edit".
 SCSS and javascript files to get you going.

 ##### Templates
 Contains the HTML template files.
-Best bet is to read the [Assemble documentation](http://assemble.io/docs/), and start with `index.swig` inside the `pages` directory.
+Best bet is to read the [Swig documentation](http://assemble.io/docs/), and start with `index.swig` inside the `pages` directory.

 Inside of the `layouts` directory you will find `base.swig`.
 This file contains a standard HTML5 document wrapper and includes the built out statics (`app.js`, `app.scss`, etc.)

+Swig uses the same syntax that Django developers will be familiar with.

 ### Build
 Contains "the files you don't edit".
 Target directory of all Grunt tasks responsible for building out the project (see the section on the Gruntfile.js, above).
 All the files inside of the `build` directory are on the *.gitignore* and are ephemeral.
 If they were deleted tomorrow and it causes you tears, you're probably doing it wrong.